Skip to main content

 2. The commissioner shall determine the minimum hours required and the acceptable format of such training, which may include in-person sessions, online modules, or a combination thereof.
 The commissioner may also require periodic refresher trainings to ensure continued competency.

-3. Within one year after the date on which the commissioner establishes the training required by paragraph 1 of this subdivision, each direct service staff member employed at a detention facility on or before such date shall complete such training.
-Any individual who is hired as direct service staff after the date on which the commissioner establishes such training shall complete the training within a timeframe to be determined by the commissioner, but no later than one year after the individual’s date of hire.
+3. Each direct service staff member employed as of the date on which the commissioner establishes the training required by paragraph 1 of this subdivision shall complete such training within 1 year of the establishment of such training.
+Any individual who is hired as direct service staff after the date on which the commissioner establishes such training shall complete such training no later than 1 year after the individual’s date of employment as direct service staff.

 c.
 Nothing in this section shall be construed to authorize direct service staff to engage in any activities that require a license or certification under title VIII of the education law.
 Such staff shall be limited to performing only those behavioral support functions permissible for non-licensed persons pursuant to section 8807 of the education law and any other applicable provisions of law.